death/tiff4cl/README.md

 # license

-The license of the original as well as this fork is some version of the GNU Lesser Generic Public License (LGPL).
+The license of the original as well as this fork is version 2.1 of the GNU Lesser Generic Public License (LGPL).